 Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
 But with Sylvan's study skills program in the Flint, Saginaw and Bay City region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
 We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
 Discover for yourself the many ways in which our knowledgeable tutors in the Flint, Saginaw and Bay City region can help set your child on the path to success.

-Our Unique Approach
+Our Comprehensive Approach

 What We Offer

-- Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.
+- Strategic planning and academic planning to set both short-term and long-term goals and projects.

-- Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.
+- How to effectively organize schoolwork and a personal study area, set personal expectations and use an academic planner.

-- How to identify teacher expectations and priorities.
+- Identifying teacher expectations and priorities.

 - How to use active listening.

-- Understanding college admissions requirements and how to tackle the college admission essay.
+- Navigating college admissions requirements, including the college admission essay.

-- Job interview preparation, including writing an effective resume and cover letter.
+- How to interview for a job and write an effective resume and cover letter.